Albert Field: Senator

 The parliament was far from unanimous in supporting the unconventional appointment, but it was approved by 50 votes to 26, the appointment being formally made by the parliament on 3 September 1975.
 Malcolm Fraser, the federal opposition leader, had misgivings and stated publicly that Colston's name should have been accepted.
 However, Fraser's deputy, the Country Party leader, Doug Anthony, had no such qualms.

 Field was expelled from the Labor Party for offering his name for Senate selection against the official ALP candidate.
 He took his seat in the Senate as an independent on 9 September.
 When he was sworn in, most Labor senators boycotted the sitting.
 Labor Senate leader Ken Wriedt attended but sat with his back to Field.

 Field had resigned from the Education Department immediately before his Senate appointment, but there was a dispute about whether he remained a public servant when appointed because the Education Act required him to give three weeks' notice.
 That may have made him constitutionally ineligible to be chosen as a senator, so the Labor Party challenged his appointment in the High Court.
 Thus, he was on leave from the Senate after 1 October 1975, unable to exercise a vote.
 He had not given his maiden speech and had asked only a single question in Question Time.

-The opposition parties did not provide a "pair" to maintain the relative positions of the government and the opposition.
+The opposition parties did not provide a pair to maintain the relative positions of the government and the opposition.
 This gave the opposition a majority in the Senate, allowing it to pass motions to defer consideration of supply, and thereby force the 1975 Australian constitutional crisis.

 Later life

 The end of Field's Senate term came on 11 November 1975, when the parliament was dissolved in a double dissolution.
 He stood at the consequent 13 December election that resulted in part from his appointment but was not elected.
 He formed his own party in 1976, which folded three years later, and he later joined the National Party.

 The controversy surrounding his and Cleaver Bunton's appointments prompted an amendment to the Constitution in 1977 to require casual Senate vacancies to be filled by a member of the same party.

 Field lived out his days in Caboolture, Queensland.
 He suffered from Parkinson's disease in later life.
-He killed himself in 1990.
+He died of asphyxia by hanging in 1990.
 He was survived by a daughter and a stepdaughter.